Tommy Adams (footballer)

-Tommy Adams (12 February 1916 – 1984) was a Scottish footballer best known for his time at East Fife.
+Tommy Adams (12 February 1916 – 19 October 1984) was a Scottish footballer best known for his time at East Fife.
+Despite playing outside the top league for most of his career, Adams was highly regarded, even as one of the best ever uncapped Scottish players.

 Adams signed for East Fife in 1935 from Neilston Victoria.
-He was a member of the 1938 Scottish Cup winning side and also won the Scottish League Cup in 1947, scoring in a 4–1 victory over Falkirk, with the Dundee Courier deeming him the best player in the match.
+He was a member of the 1938 Scottish Cup winning side and also captained the Scottish League Cup-winning side in 1947, scoring in a 4–1 victory over Falkirk, with the Dundee Courier deeming him the best player in the match.
 He made 10 appearances for Hamilton Academical and scored 1 goal.
 Adams also played for Greenock Morton, Forfar Athletic and Hibernian.